gvwilson/browsercast/CONTRIBUTING.md

     - Disabling snapscroll when any manual scrolling was done.
 This caused a reliance on timeouts to wait for the scroll to finish which is device and browser dependent and therefore, unreliable.
     - Manually calculating the top of the slide's offset and inserting it into scrollIntoView() or scrollTo() functions.
 This did not change the snap point at all.
     - Adding a scroll-top-margin to the css file.
 This only fixed the issue when scrolling down but not up.
-    - Keeping snap scroll but overriding only the keyboard events for the up and down arrow.
+    - Keeping snap scroll but overriding only the keyboard events for the up and down arrows.
 Since previous attempts to do manual calculations didn't work, this also didn't fix the issue.

-As a result, we have opted for the slides to snap into view to eliminate the dependencies on the calculation of the snap point.
+As a result, we have opted for the slides to snap into view to eliminate the dependencies on device and browser scroll handling.

 ### Audio Playback Bar

 To add an audio element to a slide, a custom Shadow DOM element "audio-controls" is used in place of the regular audio element.
+This is to ensure the playback bar's styling is encapsulated and the element itself is reusable.
 The audio playback bar icons and inspiration was taken from the following [project] by Before Semicolon.

 The structure of the audio playback bar in each slide should follow this format to ensure proper handling (where "xxx.mp3" should be the actual audio file):